9 Best Lattafa Perfumes That Smell Identical to Designer (With Dupes Chart)

 The scent opens rich and spicy, then settles into a creamy, slightly sweet oud drydown that lasts forever.
 Performance is excellent: 10+ hours on skin with strong sillage for the first few hours.
 It’s definitely a cold-weather player—perfect when you want to feel sophisticated and a little mysterious.

 Users rave about it.
 A Fragrantica comment: “Maahir Black smells like a $300 niche oud.
 Deep, warm, and lasts all day—insane value.”
 On Reddit: “If you love Tom Ford Oud Wood but hate the price, this is the closest affordable alternative I’ve found.
 Compliments guaranteed.”
-It’s a solid performer for anyone chasing that private-blend intensity on a budget.
+For a no-holds-barred side-by-side showdown, check out my savage 48-hour arm-vs-arm blind test (no shower, full maceration effects tracked): Lattafa Maahir Black Edition vs Oud for Glory – Terroni Clone vs Oud for Greatness Clone.

 Pros: Rich and luxurious scent profile, excellent longevity and projection, seductive vibe, heavy premium bottle.